 14. Website terms

-14.1 By using the Website, you acknowledge that all Intellectual Property rights in the Website are solely owned by the Retailer.
+14.1 By using the Website, you acknowledge that all Intellectual Property rights in the Website are solely owned by us.

-14.2 The information on the Website may not be reproduced, distributed or transmitted without the express written permission of the Retailer.
+14.2 The information on the Website may not be reproduced, distributed or transmitted without our express written permission.

-14.4 The Customer expressly agrees that the Retailer may use any image or likeness of the Customer taken whilst using the Goods and Services and provided to the Retailer for the purposes of any marketing materials of the Retailer.
-The Customer agrees to waive any rights to any of these images or likenesses.
+14.4 You expressly agree that we may use any image or likeness of you taken whilst using the Products and Services and provided to us for the purposes of any of our marketing materials.
+You agree to waive any rights to any of these images or likenesses.

 15.1 Assignment and other dealings.